This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antitoxin is used to prevent the toxin from attacking nerves.

 - Sedatives may be used to help your child sleep.
-Rest will help his body heal from the infection.
+Rest will help his or her body heal from the infection.

 - Antibiotics treat a bacterial infection.